capablemonkey/dwolla-devportal/app/guides/webhooks/03-validating-webhooks.md

 No example for this language yet.
 ```

-Multiple webhooks are fired for `Transfer` events, that is, two `transfer_created` events with different URLs will be fired, one for each customer.
-To avoid doing any business logic twice, you would have to check if you have already received a webhook relating to the `Transfer` resource responsible for the event.
+Multiple webhooks are fired for `Transfer` events; that is, two `transfer_created` events with different URLs will be fired, one for each customer.
+To avoid doing any business logic twice, check to see if you have already received a webhook relating to the `Transfer` resource responsible for the event.
 To do this, keep a queue of events in a database and check to see if an `Event` has the same `self` resource location in `_links` as another event.
 If not, process the logic for that event.
 An example could look like this.

 ```ruby
 check_db = ActiveRecord::Base.connection.execute("SELECT * FROM EVENTS WHERE SELF = #{event[:_links][:self].to_s}")